2023 EAFF Nations League

 The 2023 EAFF Nations League was the first edition of the biennial international competition of european amputee football national men's teams.
 It was organized by the European Amputee Football Federation (EAFF).
 The teams are divided into four divisions based on their ranking.

 England national amputee football team won the title for the first time.

 Division A

-Division A tournament was held in Krakow, Poland between June 16–18.
+Division A tournament was held in Kraków, Poland, on 16–18 June.